-Where a conflict of interest may be seen to arise, investigations into suspected malpractice should not be delegated to the manager of the section, team or department involved in the suspected malpractice.
+Where a conflict of interest may be seen to arise, investigations into suspected malpractice must not be delegated to the manager of the section, team or department involved in the suspected malpractice.
+The person conducting the investigation must have no personal interest in the outcome of that investigation.